-When you bank with Howard you can rest assured that your security is our No. 1 priority.
-We monitor your personal and business banking accounts 24/7 for security threats, alerting you at the first sign of fraudulent activity.
+When you bank with Howard you can rest assured that your security is our first priority.
+We monitor your personal and business banking accounts 24/7 for security threats and alert you at the first sign of fraudulent activity.
+Learn more below.

 From identity theft prevention to fraud protection, we use the latest technology to keep your business’s financial information safe.
 Our security tools include: